tfclarkdesigns/Aether-Galaxy/foundational-guidebook/README.md

-This directory contains the ODT and PDF versions of the Aether Galaxy Foundational Guidebook.
+This directory contains the all versions of the Aether Galaxy Foundational Guidebook.